We arrived in room in the early eveing after a morning in Manarola, at our hotel of choice- Pallazo Dama.

 We made our way to the best viewing point to get the ultimate view of Manarola

-Its a beautiful site indeed to see all of the pastel coloured houses piled ontop of one and other right at the waters edge,
+Its a beautiful site indeed to see all of the pastel colored houses piled on top of one and other right at the waters edge

 We stopped of at a local and very cute little cafe and ordered some fresh croissants and coffee to keep us going.